Last updated on 2026-03-23

 - Carpenter Apprentice: Work under the guidance of experienced carpenters to learn the trade and gain hands-on experience.

-- Commercial Construction Specialist: Focus on building and renovating commercial properties, ensuring compliance with regulations and standards.
+- Commercial Construction Specialist: Focus on building and renovating commercial properties, ensuring compliance with industry standards.

-- Residential Building Restoration Specialist: Specialize in restoring and renovating residential buildings, preserving their historical and architectural integrity.
+- Residential Building Restoration Specialist: Specialize in restoring and renovating residential buildings, preserving their historical integrity.

 - Custom Home Builder: Design and construct custom homes tailored to clients' specifications and preferences.